 My Tartiflette recipe consists of cheese and potatoes baked in a creamy white wine sauce with mushrooms and bacon topped with crunchy bread crumbs.
 As the Tartiflette bakes, the sauce thickens and the cheese melts and forms a crisp and crunchy crust.
 The Tartiflette originated in the ski resort of the Swiss Alps.
 Very popular with the younger skiers, it’s basically the cheese fries of Switzerland.
 And apparently, I have a lot to learn about how to do cheese fries properly from the Swiss kids, because my Tartiflette recipe is amazing.

 Traditionally made with a cheese called ‘Reblochon’ a raw cow’s milk cheese.
-I’ve found it difficult to find due to the USA’s laws for pasteurized cheeses if you can find it, great, but if not there are good substitutes.
-I substituted Camembert cheese for the Reblochon and one of my French friends that tasted my Tartiflette recipe said it was one of the best Tartiflette’s he has had, so I guess Camembert is a good substitute.
+I’ve found it difficult to find reblochon in the USA due to the laws for pasteurized cheeses if you can find it, great, but if not there are good substitutes.
+I substituted Camembert cheese for the Reblochon and one of my French coworkers tasted my Tartiflette recipe said it was one of the best Tartiflette’s he has ever had, so I would say that Camembert is a good substitute.

 Here’s my Tartiflette recipe:

 - 2 Pounds Yukon Gold Potatoes, ½ slices

 - 8 Ounces Bacon, cut into ½ inch slices

 - 1 Medium White Onion, sliced thin